xtophd/OCP4-Workshop/documentation/04-Hello-World.md

      oc cp {{ src }} {{ pod:/dst }}

+OR, set the UID for the proces

+spec.template.spec.containers.securityContext.runAsUser

     vi index.html

 Contents of the file should read as follows.
 Save your file when complete.